FAQs

 Why switch to an electric vehicle?

-EVs boast lower running & maintenance costs with an easier & more convenient drive.
-With a growing second-hand market & increasing numbers of workplace car leasing schemes, long-term lease options, government grants & vehicle tax exemptions, EVs are becoming more affordable for more people.
-Lower emissions from EVs means cleaner air for everyone.
+EVs boast lower running and maintenance costs as well as reduced emissions, which means clearer air for everyone.
+With a growing second-hand market, increasing car leasing options, and vehicle tax exemptions, EVs are becoming more affordable for more people.

 What will the chargepoints look like?